ShayanBlaze/movie-box/README.md

 This project implements a collection of MODERN features and follows best practices for scalability and maintainability.

+- **Type-Safe & Maintainable Codebase:**
+  - Fully migrated to **TypeScript**, ensuring a robust, error-free, and highly maintainable codebase.
+  - Centralized type definitions for API models, providing a single source of truth across the application.
 - **Clean & Scalable Architecture:**
-  - **Reusable Components:** Following the **DRY (Don't Repeat Yourself)** principle, the app uses generic components like `ContentGridPage` and `DetailPage` to render different types of content, making the codebase clean and easy to extend.
+  - **Reusable Components:** Following the **DRY (Don't Repeat Yourself)** principle, the app uses generic components like `ContentGridPage` and `DetailPage` to render different types of content.
-  - **Utility Modules:** Helper functions (e.g., number formatters) are separated into a `utils` directory for better organization.
+  - **Utility & Hooks Modules:** Helper functions and custom hooks are separated into dedicated directories for better organization.
 - **Engaging Visual Effects:**
   - **3D Tilt Effect** on cards when hovered, created using `useRef` for optimal performance.
   - Smooth and fluid animations using the **Framer Motion** library.
   - **Glassmorphism** effect on the navigation bar that appears on scroll.
 - **Advanced & Scalable Routing:**
-  - A highly scalable routing structure using a single dynamic route (`/:mediaType/:id`) to handle detail pages for any content type (movies, TV shows, etc.).
+  - A highly scalable routing structure using a single dynamic route (`/:mediaType/:id`) to handle detail pages for any content type.
 - **Powerful Search:**
   - A full-screen search overlay.
   - Instant results using a custom `useDebounce` hook to optimize API requests.